dr-tony-lin/CarND-Behavioral-Cloning-P3/writeup_report.md

 --all_cameras boolean --flip boolean
 ```
 * --checkpoint: Path and base name of checkpoints to to saved for epochs that meet the acceptance threshold
-* --dirs: training sample folders, seperated by :, default is data folder
+* --dirs: training sample folders, seperated by ':', default is 'data' folder.
+The probability of images in a folder to be used in training and validation process can speficied by appending the name with '*n' where 'n' is a number.
 * --test: testing sample folder, default is None
 * --model: the saved checkopint to load to continue/transfer learning, default is None
 * --trainings: The number of independent trainings to perform, default is 1